Updated June 16, 2020.

 2. Decide When to Go

 Take out your calendar and make your plan!
-Consult your work calendar, vacation time constraints, and family obligations, and do not get overwhelmed if you’re prone to do so.
-Your vacation will help you feel less overwhelmed, you just have to get there!
-Steve and I try to travel around Federal holidays because that’s an easier time for him to get away.
+Consult your work calendar, vacation time constraints, and family obligations so you know when the trip should be.
+Steve and I try to travel around federal holidays because that’s an easier time for him to get away.
 Many jobs now offer flex time, so take full advantage of that perk!
-Everyone’s schedule is different, so find the time that works best.
+Everyone’s schedule is different, so find the time that works best for you.

 3. Check out Trip Advisor